Stolen base: Background

 Base stealing is an important characteristic of the "small ball" managing style (or "manufacturing runs").
 Such managers emphasize "doing the little things" (including risky running plays like base-stealing) to advance runners and score runs, often relying on pitching and defense to keep games close.
 The Los Angeles Dodgers of the 1960s, led by pitcher Sandy Koufax and speedy shortstop Maury Wills, were a successful example of this style.
-The antithesis of this is reliance on power hitting, exemplified by the Baltimore Orioles of the 1970s, which aspired to score most of its runs via home runs.
+The antithesis of this is reliance on power hitting, exemplified by the Baltimore Orioles of the 1970s, who aspired to score most of their runs via home runs.
 Often the "small ball" model is associated with the National League, while power hitting is associated with the American League.
-However, some successful recent American League teams, including the 2002 Anaheim Angels, the 2001 Seattle Mariners the 2005 Chicago White Sox, and the 2015 Kansas City Royals have excelled at "small ball."
-The Royals in particular embodied this style within the last decade, leading the league in stolen bases but finishing last in home runs in 2013 and 2014, leading to a berth in two consecutive World Series, one of which they won.
-Successful teams often combine both styles, with speedy runners complementing power hitters—such as the 2005 White Sox, who hit 200 home runs, which was fifth most in the majors, and had 137 stolen bases, which was fourth.
+However, some successful recent American League teams, including the 2001 Seattle Mariners, 2002 Anaheim Angels, the 2005 Chicago White Sox, and the 2015 Kansas City Royals, have excelled at "small ball."
+The Royals in particular embodied this style within the 2010s, leading the league in stolen bases but finishing last in home runs in 2013 and 2014, leading to a berth in two consecutive World Series, the second of which they won in 2015.
+Successful teams often combine both styles, with speedy runners complementing power hitters—such as the 2005 champion White Sox, who hit 200 home runs, which was fifth most in the majors, and stole 137 bases, which was fourth.